Saturday, November 28, 2009

 Mrs. Pakianathan and Dhama at Hotel Tibet corridor

-When I first heard that my Dhaba (my father’s elder brother) was having a small reunion with a few of his teachers of Wynberg-Allen School, Mussoorie out at Gangtok after 41 long years, I could not stop myself from asking him to take me along to be part of that precious moment.
-I was happy he did not deny me but there were many thoughts going on my mind while we were on the drive to Gangtok from Singtam.
-Believe me when I say that Dhaba came all the way from Parakha, his residential to pick me up along with Dhama ( his wife) and Pranay (his son).
+When I first heard that my Dhaba (my father’s elder brother) was having a small reunion with a few of his teachers from Wynberg-Allen School, Mussoorie, out at Gangtok after 41 long years, I could not stop myself from asking him to take me along to be part of that precious moment.
+I was happy he did not deny me, but many thoughts were going on in my mind while we were driving to Gangtok from Singtam.
+Believe me when I say that Dhaba came all the way from Parakha, his residence, to pick me up along with Dharma ( his wife) and Pranay (his son).

-Dhaba was in high spirits looking forward to meeting his teachers all the way from London.
-I was excited and curious to know as well as how shall the duo of student-teacher (I mean Dhaba and his teachers) react at their first interaction after more than four decades and what shall be their talks.
-All these different thoughts made me busier till we reached Hotel Tibet at the heart of Gangtok, where those people had been staying out.
-We even had bought pickles as a reminder from the guests from the Pick-Up Shop of Singtam Juice Factory.
+Dhaba was in high spirits and looking forward to meeting his teachers from all over London.
+I was excited and curious to know how the duo of student-teachers (I mean Dhaba and his teachers) would react to their first interaction after more than four decades and what their talks would be.
+These thoughts made me busier until we reached Hotel Tibet at the heart of Gangtok, where those people had been staying.
+We even bought pickles as a reminder from the guests from the Pick-Up Shop of Singtam Juice Factory.

 My Dhaba, Ghanashyam Pradhan, lovingly called ‘GS Sir’, by one and all is a retired former Headmaster of Phadamchen SSS.
 An educationist with vibrant thoughts that were shown in his teaching days had been the trademark of his more than two-decade-long illustrious professions.
-He enjoys his retirement life out at Parakha, a few hour drive from Pakyong with his grandchildren, and contributing to certain social gatherings.
-But at any time if one mentions him about his staying at Wynberg-Allen School, he does not make a gimmick in sharing off the best years of his life.
-I had always admired the English accent and the fluency he had and without doubt, all thank Wynberg-Allen School, those teachers, friends, and to that atmosphere for it.
+He enjoys his retirement life out at Parakha, a few hour's drive from Pakyong with his grandchildren, and contributing to certain social gatherings.
+But at any time, if one mentions him about his stay at Wynberg-Allen School, he does not make a gimmick in sharing the best years of his life.
+I had always admired his English accent and fluency; without doubt, all thank Wynberg-Allen School, those teachers, friends, and to that atmosphere for it.

 Dhaba kneeling in front of Mr. Pakianathan (1968)

-A few minutes after he followed an Indian lady; she was Mrs. Pakianathan who was also Dhaba’s teacher at Wynberg-Allen School and then finally a few foreign faces.
-Among them included Mr. Firth, Dhaba’s English Teacher with his wife and fellow friends.
-They made us take a seat on the sofa and left for some fresh up.
-I was watching Dhaba being restless could be that he was preparing within himself about what to speak of all the years.
+A few minutes later, he followed an Indian lady; she was Mrs. Pakianathan, who was also Dhaba’s teacher at Wynberg-Allen School, and then, finally, a few foreign faces.
+Among them were Mr. Firth, Dhaba’s English Teacher, his wife, and his friends.
+They made us sit on the sofa and left for some fresh air.
+I was watching Dhaba being restless because he was preparing within himself about what to speak of all the years.
 It might be about the excitement of meeting his old teachers that could not be hidden from his face.